Lowell Elementary School

 Science

 Science is taught using the Amplify curriculum.
-These science materials include investigative hands-on experiments and opportunities to practice reading, problem-solving, and math in practical situations.
+These science materials are phenomenon-based and include investigative hands-on experiments and opportunities to practice reading, problem-solving, and math in practical situations.

 Social Studies